RigauxBaptiste/The_Proof_of_the_Pudding_is_in_the_Heating/README.md

 # Proof_of_the_Pudding_Heating
 Repository for data and code for Rigaux, B., Hamels, S., & Ovaere, M. (2025).
 The proof of the pudding is in the heating: A field experiment on household engagement with heat pump flexibility.
 Energy Economics, 108, 108565. https://doi.org/10.1016/j.eneco.2025.108565
+Rigaux, B., Hamels, S., & Ovaere, M. (2025). *The proof of the pudding is in the heating: A field experiment on household engagement with heat pump flexibility*. *Energy Economics, 108*, 108565. https://doi.org/10.1016/j.eneco.2025.108565

 Accepted version available at: https://ideas.repec.org/p/rug/rugwps/24-1101.html